hipa-org/HIPA-CLI/README.md

 - [-H / --highintense]: Skips the Mainmenu and jumps directly to the High Intensity Peak Analyzer Tool
 - [-r / --restore]: Restores the default config.ini

+You can combine several argument e.g python start.py -V -D. Programm will start in Debug and Verbose Mode